-We are thrilled to welcome the band Lowland Hum to Spark and Echo Arts this week with a new song in response to the theme of poverty and 1 John 1:5, 2:4, and 2:9-11.
+The band Lowland Hum created The Father for Spark and Echo Arts in response to the theme of "poverty" and 1 John 1:5, 2:4-11.

 Jackie came home

 He said he needs a pillow, and only for a while.

 Says luck is hard to find these days

 He’s covering his face